My recipes → Your inbox. Sign up today!

 *I like to cut each half of the onion into thirds and then slice across.

-It’s important that all of the veggies are cut into fairly uniform pieces so they cook at the same time.
+All of the veggies must be cut into fairly uniform pieces so they cook at the same time.

-Flipping the veggie half way through is optional.
+Flipping the veggie halfway through is optional.
 If you feel lazy, you can skip it.
-But if you want caramelization on both side of the veggies, be sure to flip!
+But if you want caramelisation on both sides of the veggies, be sure to flip!

 Ultimately, you need to use 10-12 cups of veggies – the exact mix doesn’t matter.